 How to Make Turmeric Tea

-Making turmeric tea involves heating water and mixing in a few simple ingredients.
+Making turmeric tea involves heating water and adding a few simple ingredients.
+That’s it.
 The basics are hot water, turmeric powder and, for both taste and bioavailability, some freshly cracked black pepper.
 But you can experiment with a multitude of other ingredients to suit your taste, and we highly recommend doing so.
 After all, the most therapeutic tea in the world won’t do you a bit of good if you don’t like the taste and refuse to drink it.
-We love the natural flavor of even the most basic turmeric tea, but for some it’s an acquired taste that may require one or more flavor enhancers.
+We love the natural flavor of even the most basic turmeric tea, but for some, it’s an acquired taste that may require one or more flavor enhancers.
 Turmeric tea can be enjoyed hot or cold, in the comfort of your home or from a handy go-cup while going about your day.
 So let’s dive right into it, shall we?

 Turmeric Tea From Turmeric Paste

 One of the easiest ways to make turmeric tea is from turmeric paste.
 If you already know how to make turmeric paste from our article in the Recipes section, or happen to have some pre-made and stored in the fridge, you can simply add one teaspoon per cup of hot water to make a very simple form of turmeric tea.
-(The base ingredients of turmeric paste consist of turmeric powder, ground black pepper, coconut oil and water.
+(The base ingredients of turmeric paste consist of turmeric powder, ground black pepper, coconut oil, and water.
 To make the paste, just heat the mixture, let it cool and refrigerate in a sealed glass jar where it will stay fresh for several weeks.)
 Turmeric paste is an excellent base for one form of turmeric tea, and since it’s also useful in a variety of food preparations we recommend always having some around for easy applications such as turmeric tea.

 Basic Turmeric Tea Recipe